 If your original hardware appliance is still running, configure the new hardware appliance in advance in your office.
 If the original Kerio Control is broken, you can configure the new one in the production environment.

-- Get the configuration files from a backup or the original Kerio Control installation.
+- Get the configuration files from the original Kerio Control installation or a saved backup.

 - Connect the new appliance to the Internet.